Graduate assistantships give students opportunities for financial support, professional experience and academic training.

 MU is one of 8 universities selected by the Association of American Universities to participate in the AAU Ph.D.
 Education Initiative, a pilot program that advocates for student-centered doctoral education.
 This program is being developed to help students identify PhD career opportunities in and outside of academia before they graduate, so that they have a better understanding of the value of a graduate level education.
 In addition, the program seeks to make diverse career opportunities visible, viable, and valued.
 They get more opportunity and options than a traditional graduate school student, and ultimately better outcomes.

-We are pleased to announce that graduate students with assistantships on a 9-month, monthly-paid appointment may be eligible for a new pay deferral option to have their assistantship pay allocated over 12 months.
+Graduate students with assistantships on a 9-month, monthly-paid appointment may be eligible for a new pay deferral option to have their assistantship pay allocated over 12 months.
 Full policy provisions and eligibility criteria are described in HR-219 Pay Periods and HR-105 Employment Documentation.

 Elections for deferred pay must be made prior to the first pay cycle of the academic year and renewed each appointment year.
 To elect deferred pay, complete HR Form 269A Deferred Pay Option Election Form for Faculty and Graduate Assistantships (PDF) and return it to your hiring department payroll/PAF processor.
-For the Fall 2020 semester, deferred pay elections must be submitted by Friday, August 14, 2020.

 The University of Missouri is committed to creating and maintaining a community where all students enjoy freedom from discrimination, including discrimination on the basis of sex.
 Sex discrimination, which includes discrimination based on pregnancy, marital status, or parental status, is prohibited.
 The Assistance, Accommodation, and Leave Policy for Pregnant Students, Students with Pregnancy-Related Conditions, and Parenting Students promotes the equal treatment of pregnant students, students with pregnancy-related conditions, and students who are parents.
 Concerns of discrimination or potential violations of this policy should be reported to the MU Office for Civil Rights & Title IX.